ajbanjara/Wireshark/ReportingBugs.md

 If your bug report contains sensitive information you can keep the information private:

-  - In Gitlab Issues you can mark the issue as "Confidentiality".
-This makes the issue accessible to the reported and Team members only.
+  - In Gitlab Issues you can mark the issue as "confidential".
+This makes the issue accessible to the reporter and Team members only.
+(Gitlab docs: [Confidential issues](https://docs.gitlab.com/ee/user/project/issues/confidential_issues.html))

   - Instead of sending the report to the [Wireshark development mailing list](https://www.wireshark.org/mailman/listinfo/wireshark-dev) (which is a public forum) you can send it to <security@wireshark.org>, which has limited distribution.